johannesjo/linux-window-session-manager/README.md

 # Linux Window Session Manager

 This is a library / command line tool that let's you save and reload your opened programs and the positions of their windows.
-Supports Unity and Gnome Desktops and possibly all other compositing window managers using X.
+Supports Unity and Gnome Desktops and possibly all other compositing window managers using X (including XWayland).

 There's also a [companion tool in form of an indicator applet](https://github.com/johannesjo/linux-window-session-manger-indicator) and a [gnome-shell-extension](https://github.com/johannesjo/gnome-shell-extension-window-session-manager) if you like such things but this package can also be used standalone.